In my last blog, the first in a three-part series, I spoke about the single worst question in family legacy: Why can’t you be like me?

 On the other hand, can you imagine the power of what takes place when a child works within their gifts, talents, and abilities and gets recognized for that effort?
 There’s great freedom, acceptance, and joy.

 This basic understanding of personality can go a long way towards promoting family harmony.
-Look for my next blog on distinguishing personality vs. character.
+Part III, the final blog in this series, focuses on distinguishing personality from character.

 Share this Post